 The end of the road for Victor Trumper, who finished his luminous Test career today when he was out, caught by Frank Woolley off Sydney Barnes for 50 in Sydney.
 The match was also the last of Clem Hill's career: between them, the two great Australians made almost 7000 Test runs.

 To have any chance of qualifying for the CB Series final, India needed to chase down Sri Lanka's total in 40 overs in Hobart.
 Sri Lanka scored 320.
-India chased it in 36.4 overs.
+India got past it in 36.4 overs.
 Virat Kohli made 133 of them (off 86 balls) in an innings of controlled aggression that obliterated the hundreds scored by Tillakaratne Dilshan and Kumar Sangakkara earlier in the day.

 Given that he kept non-strikers rooted to the crease with his fidgety brilliance, it's ironic that Derek Randall was run out controversially, while backing up, against New Zealand in Christchurch today.
 The bowler, Ewen Chatfield, gave no warning as he broke the stumps before completing his delivery stride.
 Randall was only the third man to be dismissed in such circumstances in a Test.

 A fast starter is born.
 Pakistani allrounder Azhar Mahmood cracked a century in his first Test (when he made 178 runs without being dismissed), another in his seventh, and a third in his eighth, all off a very good South African attack.
 The last of the three, 132 on a dog of a Durban pitch, took Pakistan from 153 for 8 to 259 and to an eventual 29-run victory.
 But Azhar didn't manage a fifty after that and his last Test was in 2001.
 During a one-month stint as a Surrey overseas player in 2002 he took 8 for 61 against Lancashire, then turned out for them for two seasons full-time.
 He signed with Surrey again for 2005, and later applied for British citizenship after marrying his British wife.
 He signed for Kent in late 2007 on a two-year deal.
-He went on to profit from the mushrooming of T20 leagues, playing for fourteen teams across the globe.
+He went on to profit from the mushrooming of T20 leagues, playing for over a dozen teams across the globe.

 Birth of England allrounder Tim Bresnan, who rose to prominence in 2010-11 after taking 11 wickets in two Ashes Tests, having being called up as an injury replacement and told to keep the runs down.
 He had already showed his class with his useful death bowling in the 2010 World Twenty20, and he was tight and accurate in the 2011 World Cup as well.
 His nine wickets in the tournament included a five-for in the tie against India in Bangalore.
 In the 4-0 whitewash of India that followed the World Cup, Bresnan starred with 16 wickets and two half-centuries from three Tests.